 Staging the Kitchen

 The most important room in the house has always been the kitchen.
-Here are some of the things sellers should do in order to get the best possible photographs of this central room:
+Buyers consider this the focal point of the house, where meals are prepared and often consumed, and guests marvel at the nice cupboards, size of the room etc. Here are some of the things sellers should do in order to get the best possible photographs of this central room:

 - Clear off the kitchen counter